dndg/FinderOptaMultithreadingTutorial/content.md

 ## Overview

-In previous examples we discussed [how to use the Opta to read from a Finder 7M energy meter](https://github.com/dndg/FinderOpta7MTutorial/blob/main/content.md) using the Modbus protocol.
-In this tutorial, we are going to learn how to implement multithreading on the Opta to simultaneously read the Finder 7M and send the obtained values to a remote HTTP server via Ethernet.
+In previous examples we discussed [how to use the Finder Opta to read from a Finder 7M energy meter](https://github.com/dndg/FinderOpta7MTutorial/blob/main/content.md) using the Modbus protocol.
+In this tutorial, we are going to learn how to implement multithreading on the Finder Opta to simultaneously read the Finder 7M and send the obtained values to a remote HTTP server via Ethernet.
 In particular, one thread will continuously read a MID certified counter from the Finder 7M, while the `loop()` will transmit the read value every five seconds.

 ## Goals

-* Learn how to implement multithreading on the Opta.
+* Learn how to implement multithreading on the Finder Opta.
 * Learn how to simultaneously read from a Finder 7M energy meter and periodically send the measure to a remote HTTP server within the same sketch.